Cordtus/cwdb/README.md

 ## Error Handling

-- Failed operations are retried up to 3 times, with an exponential backoff (default delay of 1000ms, doubling each attempt).
+- Failed operations are retried up to 3 times, with an exponential backoff (default delay of 500ms, doubling each attempt)
-- Errors such as HTTP 400 are not retried, while others will trigger retries.
+- Errors are logged with appropriate level
-- Errors during batch processing are logged, and the indexing process continues.
+- Errors during batch processing are logged, and the indexing process continues

 ### Contributing

 Please submit issues or a pull request for any bug fixes or enhancements.

-#### * Run a local instance of the `pointer-api` using your own node and [this repo](https://github.com/cordt-sei/pointer-api)